 Chloe Zhao is in with a very good shout of becoming the first woman of colour to win the Best Director gong for her hugely acclaimed film Nomadland, while Riz Ahmed has an outside chance of becoming the first Muslim actor to take home a Best Actor Oscar.

-The Oscars were first held in 1929, and since then there have been a whole heap of victories celebrating the entertainment industry’s very best on-screen and behind-the-scenes talent.
+The Oscars are almost 100 years old, having first been held in 1929, and since then there have been a whole heap of victories celebrating the entertainment industry’s very best on-screen and behind-the-scenes talent.